NikiSkaarup/LetsEncryptWithJava/readme.md

 ## Ubuntu / Linux

-### Download a [script](https://gist.github.com/Firefishy/109b0f1a90156f6c933a50fe40aa777e) which will download and install the certificates for you on your server
+### Run the command below to download a [script](https://gist.github.com/Firefishy/109b0f1a90156f6c933a50fe40aa777e) which can download and install the certificates for you on your server

 ``` wget https://gist.github.com/Firefishy/109b0f1a90156f6c933a50fe40aa777e/raw/15926be913682876ae68bb4f71e489bc53feaae3/install-letsencrypt-in-jdk.sh ```